 If you plan to fly a drone within the City of Canning please refer to the FAQs below or visit the Civil Aviation Safety Authority (CASA) website or droneflyer.com.au.

-If you have a complaint surrounding the use of drones in your area or on Council Land, you can report it to CASA.
+If you have a complaint regarding the use of drones in your area or on Council land, you can report it to CASA.

 Frequently Asked Questions for flying a drone

 Drones are also known as Remotely Piloted Aircraft (RPAs) or unmanned aerial vehicles.